UncleH25/CPP_MiniProjectsHub/README.md

 ## 🗂️ Project List by Learning Outcome
 ### 🔤 Basics of a C++ Program
 The following programs focus on the following core aspects:

+These mini-projects are designed to build confidence and fluency in writing, compiling, and running simple C++ programs.